 The Financial Conduct Authority (FCA)

 The Financial Conduct Authority is the independent watchdog that regulates financial services.
-The following document provides some of the regulated information we are required to disclose to you.
+The following document provides some of the regulatory information we are required to disclose to you.
 Included are details about our services and responsibilities we have to each other.
 You must read this document and advise us immediately if there is anything you are unable to understand or comply with.

 Peacock Insurance Services Limited is an independent insurance intermediary (Broker).
 Our address is Oak House, Eastwood Business Village, Harry Weston Road, Coventry, CV3 2UB.
 Registered address: Leofric House, Binley Road, Coventry, CV3 1JN Registered in England and Wales No: 08557985.
-Hippo Insurance Services, Let Portal and Just Property Insurance are trading styles of Peacock Insurance Services Limited.
+Peacock Affinity, Hippo Insurance Services, Let Portal and Just Property Insurance are trading styles of Peacock Insurance Services Limited.

 Peacock Insurance Services Limited is Authorised and Regulated by the Financial Conduct Authority (FCA).
 Our Firm Reference Number is 603863.
 Our permitted business is arranging, advising on and helping in the administration of general insurance contracts.
 You can check this on the FCA’s Register by Visiting the FCA’s website www.fca.org.uk/register or by contacting the FCA on 0800 111 678.